gitee2github/docs/docs/en/docs/Administration/basic-configuration.md

 > ![](./public_sys-resources/icon-note.gif) **NOTE:**

-> After the modification, log in again or run the  command `source /etc/locale.conf` as the user **root** to update the configuration file for the modification to take effect:
+> After the modification, log in again or run the **source /etc/locale.conf** command as the user **root** to update the configuration file for the modification to take effect:

 ## Setting the Keyboard Layout

-Keyboard layout settings are stored in the /etc/locale.conf file and can be modified by the localectl command.
+Keyboard layout settings are stored in the **/etc/locale.conf** file and can be modified by the **localectl** command.
 These settings are read at early boot by the systemd daemon.

 ### Displaying the Current Settings